 - Contact Kalma White at email@example.com if you are interested in attending but do not meet the criteria to discuss possible options

 About This Course

-This is an Intermediate level course.
-It is a two day workshop designed to identify and describe the central constructs of trauma-informed theory, and from these constructs distill the central themes into four easily understood, and easily integrated areas that include issues of Safety, Emotions and their Management, Loss and Letting Go and Future.
-These four constructs are the central tenants of the S.E.L.F.
-Model, which is a prism, developed by the presenters, through which complexity can be more easily understood and brought to the practice setting to support recovery and resilience.
+This Intermediate level two-day workshop identifies and describes central constructs of trauma-informed theory.
+From these constructs the central themes and tenets of the S.E.L.F. tool are distilled into four easily understood, easily integrated issues: Safety; Emotions and their Management; Loss and Letting Go; and Future.
+S.E.L.F., created by the developers of the Sanctuary model, is the means through which complexity is more easily understood and brought to the practice setting to support recovery and resilience.

 Behavioral Health Program Staff: Each participant must have a clinical masters level degree or higher and/or a CAC or higher to be eligible for this training.

 Participants must attend the entire two days, participate in activities and complete a course evaluation for each session in order to receive credits